0x20/docs/docs/infra/cnc.md

 ## Starting the machine

+Now that you have your routine you can start preparing the CNC machine.

 ### Energizing the machine
 - Plug in the machine
 - Make sure both estops are not activated